joomla/jissues/Documentation/Internationalisation/Localisation.md

 * `bin/jtracker make langtemplates`<br />
 This will create/update the `pot` language templates.<br />
-Those may be handed over to the translaters / Transifex.
+Those may be handed over to the translaters.

-Additionally you can use `extension` argument to create/update the `pot` language templates for the specific extension only
+Additionally you can use the `extension` argument to create/update the `pot` language templates for the specific extension only

 * `bin/jtracker make langtemplates --extension=Tracker`<br />

-If you want to translate yourself you do a
+If you want to translate yourself run the following command:

 * `bin/jtracker make langfiles`<br />
 This will create/update the `po` language files according to the templates created in the previous step.